Serhiy Kurchenko: VETEK group of companies

 On 22 February 2013, the press-service of the group of companies "Gas Ukraine 2009" announced the formation of a new group of companies "East European Energy Company."
 (VETEK) consisting of two major companies LLC "VETEK" and LLC "VETEK." and others, with Kurchenko controlling the development strategy of the new group.

-On 26 February 2013, the VETEK group of companies bought 99.6% of the Odessa refinery's shares from Lukoil.
+On 26 February 2013, the VETEK group of companies bought 99.6% of the Odesa refinery's shares from Lukoil.
 Despite the plant's opening ceremony on 29 March 2013 it has not been operating.

 On 21 June 2013, VETEK group announced the purchase of Ukrainian Media Holding (UMH group) which manages more than 50 media brands in Ukraine, including Forbes, Vogue, Reporter, Focus (Ukrainian magazine), Telenedelya (TV week), i.ua, bigmir.net (Ukrainian web portal), football.ua, Retro FM, radio, Europa Plus, AvtoRadio, Arguments and Facts, Komsomolskaya Pravda in Ukraine and others, with 4,000 employees in 42 offices in Russia and Ukraine at a 2011 revenue of $138 million.
 Although the founder of UMH, Boris Lozhkin, declared that the transaction was of a commercial nature, some commentators suggested that the information field for 2015 would be cleared for the benefit of the VETEK group.
 The chief editor of Forbes Ukraine, Vladimir Fedorin, suspected that the sale of Forbes Ukraine would end it in its current form and that the buyer intended to silence journalists before the presidential election, to whitewash his own reputation, or use the edition to resolve the issues that do not have anything to do with the media business.

 On 23 August 2013, Kurchenko met with the editors of Ukrainian Media Holding and presented a new structure named VETEK Media.
 Kurchenko stated, "VETEK Media is one of the directions of our business.
 We will continue our development in Ukraine, Russia and Europe.
 Today the main asset of media direction is UMH."

 On 17 July 2013, Kurchenko bought 80% of the shares Brockbusinessbank VETEK.
 The bank's Chief of its board of directors is Boris Timonkin, and Igor Franzkevich is chairman of the board.
 Brokbusinessbank manages a significant amount of payroll projects, particularly the accounts by the Ukrainian Interior Ministry.

 On 28 August 2013, Kurchenko bought the Metalist stadium.
 He paid ₴674,522,000, which was ₴84 more than the start price.
 The club stated, "The only participant of the contest was SK Metalist Stadium, which is part of the football club Metalist, owned by Serhiy Kurchenko."

 Forbes Media revoked the local publication license to Forbes Ukraine in August 2015.

-In December 2017 Kiev's Pechersky District Court seized corporate and intellectual rights along with part of the real estate owned by UMH holding.
+In December 2017 Kyiv's Pechersky District Court seized corporate and intellectual rights along with part of the real estate owned by UMH holding.
 According to court the assets are related to the crimes committed by former president Viktor Yanukovych and are involved in misappropriation of property or embezzlement via abuse of office by an organized group, as well as money laundering.